 - Budget restaurants (guests come for low prices)

-- Late evening (guests have already had enough to drink)
+- Late evening service (guests have already had enough)

 - Special occasions (birthdays, anniversaries)

-- Amuse-bouche: Small bite with high perceived value, low cost
+- Amuse-bouche: Small bite with high perceived value, minimal cost

-- Loyalty program: Complimentary drink from 3rd visit onwards
+- Loyalty program: Complimentary drink starting with third visit

 Small soup shot instead of drink: